alexjungaalto/FederatedLearning/README.md

-# Welcome to the site of the course CS-E4740 - Federated Learning
+# Welcome to CS-E4740 - Federated Learning

-### This course is offered in Spring 2025 at [Aalto University](https://www.aalto.fi/en)
+### This master-level course is offered in Spring 2025 at [Aalto University](https://www.aalto.fi/en)

-**Enrolment Options:**
-- **Finnish University (or University of Applied Sciences) Students:** Contact your study administrator for enrolment details.
+**Finnish University (or University of Applied Sciences) Students:** Contact your study administrator for enrolment details.

 **Open Access**
 Anyone interested in following the course without formal enrolment can [subscribe to the course mailing list](https://forms.gle/uSK2Uw71aLVqnymWA).